Get In Touch

 A prototype for a recirculation fan unit.

-Larger environments or spaces requiring a cleanliness standard of ISO Class 7 or lower might use RFUs.
+Larger environments or spaces requiring a cleanliness standard of ISO Class 7 or above might use RFUs.

-Fans and, in many cases, additional filtration equip these units to continuously circulate air through the room and back through the HVAC system’s filtration and conditioning equipment.
+These units use fans and additional filters to continuously circulate air through the room and back through the HVAC system’s filtration and conditioning equipment.

 While AHUs, FFUs, and RFUs work together in complex ways in HVAC systems, the objectives of these systems are much easier to understand.
 Let’s take a look at some of the factors that HVAC systems control.